 |August 17, 2016||47.59||49.85||46.79|

 *Barrel (bbl) – unit of volume for crude oil and petroleum products.
 1 bbl corresponds 42 US gallons or 35 UK (imperial) gallons, or approximately 159 liters.

 Urals Crude Oil – export oil mix (a mix of heavy and high-grade oil of Urals with light oil of Western Siberia), extracted in Khanty-Mansiysk autonomous region, Bashkortostan and Tatarstan.
 Urals brand oil is supplied through the Baku-Novorossiysk pipeline and the Druzhba pipeline system.
 The world’s largest Urals crude oil producers are “Rosneft”, “Lukoil”, “Surgutneftegaz”, “Gazprom Neft”, “Tatneft”.
-Brent crude oil is traded on the electronic Intercontinental Exchange (ICE) under ticker symbol LCO in U.S. dollars.
-Light Sweet crude oil (WTI) is traded on the New York Mercantile Exchange (NYMEX) under ticker symbol CL.
+Brent Crude futures are traded on the Intercontinental Exchange (ICE) under ticker symbol B in U.S. dollars.
+Brent Сrude futures are also traded on the New York Mercantile Exchange (NYMEX) with the symbol BZ.
+Brent blend is a light crude oil (LCO) which contains approximately 0.37% of sulphur, however, not sweet as West Texas Intermediate (WTI).
+WTI futures is traded on the NYMEX under ticker symbol CL.